A total of five Mustangs competed on Friday in Eugene

-Tony Miller arrived at SMU for the 2006-07 school year and is in his ninth season at SMU.
+Tony Miller is in his ninth season at SMU, arriving on the Hilltop during the 2006-07 academic year.
 Miller has built a tradition of sprint achievement for the Mustangs.

 In 2013, Miller coached the foursome of Craisha Washington, Rachel Scruggs, Isis Wilson and Kalu to an indoor school record in the 4x400m relay as the group placed third at the C-USA Indoor Championships.
 Kalu finished fourth in the 60-meter dash at the same meet.
 In the spring, Washington, Scruggs, Wilson and Kalu combined to set SMU outdoor records in both the 4x100 and 4x400 meter relays.
 The foursome placed second in the 4x100 and was fourth in the 4x400.
 Kaluwas alsothird in the 100-meter dash.
 The Mustangs finished second at the C-USA Outdoor Championships.
 Kalu then went on to finish 22nd at the NCAA Outdoor Championships, which led to an invitation to the IAAF World Championships in Moscow to compete in the 100a nd the 4x100relay.